GOP Rep. Mike Gallagher won’t run for Wisconsin Senate seat

-Rep. Mike Gallagher (R-Wis.) said on Friday that he will not run to challenge Sen. Tammy Baldwin (D-Wis.) in 2024.
+Rep. Mike Gallagher (R-Wis.) said Friday he will not run to challenge Sen. Tammy Baldwin (D-Wis.) in 2024.

 “Accomplishing this mission and serving Wisconsin’s 8th District deserve my undivided attention,” he added.
 “Therefore, I will not run for the Senate in 2024 and will pursue re-election to the House.”

-However, the congressman said on Friday that he is focused on his role helping to “confront the Chinese Communist Party threat.”
+However, the congressman said Friday he is focused on his role in helping to “confront the Chinese Communist Party threat.”

 “I believe that when we look back in 50 years, the American people will ask: Did our elected leaders rally as a country and confront the Chinese Communist Party threat before it was too late?
 Continuing to lead this fight in the House of Representatives is the best way for me to help answer that question affirmatively,” he added.